mkhlrmnv/Tower-Defense-game/Meeting-notes.md

 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+# Meeting 23.10.2023 12::00

+**Participants**:

+1. Mikhail Romanov
+2. Kalle Lindgren
+3. Aki Oura
+4. Leo Teodosin

+## Actions

+1. Mikhail Romanov will start level class
+2. Leo Teodosin will start object class
+3. Kalle Lindgren will look into sfml
+4. Aki Oura will help Leo with object class, and start designing models for towers and enemies

+## Project status

+Planning is complete, starting work on object and level classes.
+Also looking into sfml library

+### TODOs

+1. Level and Object classes
+2. Get to know sfml library
+3. Graphics

 # Meeting dd.mm.2021 HH::MM

 **Participants**:

 1. Member 1
 2. Member 2
 3. Member 3
 4. Member 4

 ## Summary of works

 1. Member 1

    Implementing the class XX.
 Tested the class XX.
    Results are in `tests/<class-xx-tests>`.
 Resolved the identified problems.

 2. Member 2